UNIVERSITY OF ARIZONA – Tuscon, AZ

 Day Camp with Half Day option

-A brand new camp in 2020, the The Wilson Collegiate Tennis Camps are coming to the University of Arizona.
-Directed by Arizona Assistant men’s tennis coach, Maciek Sykut, the camp promises to be a exciting new summer option in the desert offering 1 week of traditional day camp.
+A brand new camp in 2020, The Wilson Collegiate Tennis Camps are coming to the University of Arizona.
+Directed by Arizona Associate men’s tennis coach, Maciek Sykut, the camp promises to be an exciting new summer option, offering 1 week of traditional day camp.

 Each camper receives personal attention, advanced teaching techniques, intensive drill work and game / match play daily .
-Campers are broken into small instructional groups with those of similar age., ability and experience so each child is working in a group that is commensurate with their experience level.
+Campers are broken into small instructional groups with those of similar age, ability and experience ensuring each child works in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.

 HIGHLIGHTS OF THE CAMP INCLUDE

 - Comprehensive instructional program with daily teaching progressions

 - Small instructional groups to ensure individual attention

 - Swimming pool retreat and other recreational activities (full day only)

 - Safety prioritized on and off court

 - Camp demo program with all the latest Wilson rackets